This Day In Literary History

 In 1988, the Ramona books were adapted as a ten-episode TV series for Canadian public television.
 The brief yet memorable series featured an outstanding performance by a then unknown child actress named Sarah Polley as Ramona.
 The series would be picked up by American public television and released on video.

 Over twenty years later, in July of 2010, Disney's Walden Media division released Ramona and Beezus, a feature film adaptation of Beezus and Ramona, but it wasn't exactly a straightforward adaptation of that book.
-It included plot elements from several Ramona books.
+It included plot elements from all the Ramona books.

-In addition to her series novels, Beverly Cleary has written many fine standalone children's novels.
-Her 1983 novel, Dear Mr. Henshaw, won her the 1984 Newbery Medal.
+In addition to her series novels, Beverly Cleary has written many fine standalone children's novels, including Mitch and Amy (1967), Socks (1973), and Dear Mr. Henshaw (1983).

 Dear Mr. Henshaw was followed by a sequel, Strider (1991), in which Leigh and his friend Barry find a stray dog on the beach whom they name Strider.
 They decide to adopt Strider and share custody of him the way that most divorced couples share custody of their children.

-Beverly Cleary, now 97 years old, lives in Carmel, California.
-She continues to attract new generations of fans and inspire new generations of children's book writers.
+Beverly Cleary lives in Carmel, California.
+She's still with us at 100 and continues to attract new generations of fans and inspire new generations of children's book writers.

 Quote Of The Day